tkesgar/sharo-packages/packages/eslint-config-sharo-scripts/README.md

 - Jest support via `eslint-plugin-jest` with `recommended` and `style` rules
 - Cypress support via `eslint-plugin-cypress` and `eslint-plugin-chai-friendly`

+## Notes

+- Cypress tests should be written in JS
+- Jest tests should be written in TS

 ## License

 Licensed under [MIT License][license].